 If the “hot” wire contacts the case, it places the user of the toaster in danger.
 On the other hand, if the neutral wire contacts the case, there is no danger of shock:

 Some engineers address the safety issue simply by making the outside case of the appliance nonconductive.
-Such appliances are called double-insulated, since the insulating case serves as a second layer of insulation above and beyond that of the conductors themselves.
-If a wire inside the appliance accidently comes in contact with the case, there is no danger presented to the user of the appliance.
+Such appliances are called double-insulated since the insulating case serves as a second layer of insulation above and beyond that of the conductors themselves.
+If a wire inside the appliance accidentally comes in contact with the case, there is no danger presented to the user of the appliance.

 Electrically safe engineering doesn’t necessarily end at the load, however.
 A final safeguard against electrical shock can be arranged on the power supply side of the circuit rather than the appliance itself.
 This safeguard is called ground-fault detection, and it works like this:

 In a properly functioning appliance (shown above), the current measured through the hot conductor should be exactly equal to the current through the neutral conductor, because there’s only one path for electrons to flow in the circuit.
 With no-fault inside the appliance, there is no connection between circuit conductors and the person touching the case, and therefore no shock.